jennego/jennego/README.md

 I am non-ironically obsessed with ponies 🐴 . unicorns 🦄   and purple.
 I also ride horses and ponies in real life.
 I also enjoy photography and somtimes video making.
 Yes, my VS Code and terminal are purple...

 - 🎓   2017 Graduate of CodeCore Bootcamp.
-Also 2013 SFU Graduate BA (English)
+Also 2013 SFU BA (English)
 - 💜    Often Not But Always Purple
 - 🙃 Weirdo
 - 🐴 Horse and Pony Obsessed
-- 🇨🇦 Canadian based
+- 🇨🇦 Canadian (BC - Pacific Time)

 Currently interested in small basic, brochure site projects and similar (Gatsby or similar or html/css).